ready4-dev/ready4web/content/en/docs/Tutorials/Use-Models/Authoring-Analyses/_index.md

 - Documentation
 weight: 92
 description: >
-  Tools from the ready4show R package support authoring of programs and subroutines to implement and report analyses with ready4.
+  The ready4 framework provides tools to support the authoring of programs and subroutines to run and report analyses with ready4.
 ---